 It is the owner's responsibility to perform the maintenance as described in the Service Manual section.
-The owner/user can prevent and is responsible for accidents or injuries occurring to
+The owner/user can prevent and is responsible for accidents or injuries occurring to themselves, other people or property.

 Supervised Driver's Training is Required for all operators and mechanics